 Vegetarians will not have many reasons to complain.
 They will find one or two vegetarian dishes in every restaurant.
 You will, however, seriously struggle if you are vegan.
 Choice and quality of vegetables are limited and there is abundance of mangos, bananas, pineapples, avocados and other fruit only in low season (June-October).
 Many vegans choose to rent accommodation with a kitchen so that they can cook themselves.
 This way they will also save a lot of time needed to explain that fish sauce in your vegetable chopsuey makes it not a vegan dish.

 Reef Cafe is one of the new additions to the Port Barton food scene.
-It is an interesting mix of Filipino, ethnic ambience with western food such as burgers or fish & chips and really good music in the background.
+It is an interesting mix of Filipino, ethnic ambiance with western food such as burgers or fish & chips.
+Best to visit for dinner as their burgers are phenomenal and the live music completes the experience.

 Do’s and Don’ts